)

 Steel is the foundation of every axe we make.
 Carefully selected and responsibly recycled for performance and durability.

-Steel is an iron-based alloy whose properties can be precisely tailored through careful composition and processing.
-By working exclusively with recycled, high-quality steel from Ovako, Gränsfors Bruk ensures an optimal balance between hardness, toughness and durability in every axe head.
-This close collaboration allows us to use steel that meets both our performance requirements and our environmental ambitions.
+Steel is an iron-based alloy whose properties can be precisely tailored through carefully selected composition and processing.
+Gränsfors Bruk exclusively uses a recycled, specially developed high-carbon steel (C55/C60) manufactured in Sweden.
+This ensures an optimal balance of hardness, toughness, and durability in every axe head, while also meeting our high performance standards and environmental ambitions.

 Steel Tailored for Axe Production

-The steel that Gränsfors Bruk uses has been specially created to produce the perfect axe head.
-The steel must not be too hard, nor too soft and pliable.
-Gränsfors Bruk maintains a constant dialogue with Ovako to secure a steel quality that is optimally suited for axe production.
+The steel used by Gränsfors Bruk has been specially developed to create the optimal axe head.
+The steel must be neither too hard nor too soft and malleable.
+Gränsfors Bruk maintains an ongoing dialogue with its steel supplier to ensure a quality that is optimally suited for axe manufacturing.

 The Nature of Iron and Steel